Search Healthcare Jobs

 As with all job fields, the salary can depend on several factors:

-• The amount of education you have.
-A respiratory therapist with an associate’s degree is likely to make less than a respiratory therapist with a master’s degree.
-However, a respiratory therapist with an associate’s degree can start working earlier and may have fewer student loans to pay off.
+• The amount of education you have: A respiratory therapist with an associate degree is likely to make less than a respiratory therapist with a master’s degree.
+However, a respiratory therapist with an associate degree can start working earlier and may have fewer student loans to pay off.

-• The amount of experience you have.
-A respiratory therapist with many years of experience in the field will be paid more than a beginner.
-At times, years of hands-on experience working in the field can cancel out advantages from having more years of schooling.
+• The amount of experience you have: A respiratory therapist with many years of experience in the field will be paid more than a beginner.
+At times, years of hands-on experience working in the field can cancel out the advantages of having more years of schooling.

 Respiratory Therapist Job Outlook